sqmk/Phue/README.md

 * Managing software updates to the bridge and lights
 * Getting portal configuration

 Interested in API docs?
-You can check out the auto-generated documentation at [GitApiDoc](http://gitapidoc.com/api/sqmk/Phue/)
+You can check out the [Philips API documentation](http://www.developers.meethue.com/philips-hue-api)

 ## Requirements